warmperfume/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a course project of Data Science on Courera
+A course project of Data Science on Courera